 - Tips (we tip our guides and mechanics at the end of the tour)

-8 Phong Nha to Hue via Vinh Moc
+Day 7 Phong Nha to Hue via Vinh Moc Tunnels

-You will need to book flights into and out of Danang International Airport (DAD) arriving the day before our schedule departure from Hoi An.
-Transfers on your arrival from DAD to Hoi An will be arranged for you.
+You will need to book flights into and out of Danang International Airport (DAD) arriving March 13th and leaving from the 20th.
+Airport/hotel ransfers on your arrival and departure will be arranged for you.

-Luckily our friend Krystal Fysh, who has done this tour with us, is a travel agent and willing to help everyone with flights if you’d like.
+Luckily our friend Krystal Fysh, who joins us on some rides, is a travel agent and willing to help everyone with flights if you’d like.

 Email her on:

 Fly with us, or you may choose to add some holiday time in Vietnam.
 Krystal can help you either way.
 Hoi An is a great family holiday location!

 Safety is your personal choice.
 Helmets are mandatory, everything else is common sense.
 We are not doing high speeds and the XR 150’s are nimble and forgiving, but there are plenty of surprises around every corner on Vietnamese roads.
 Holiday road rash is avoidable.

 - We highly recommend you bring your own helmet as you never get as good a fit as your own.
 An approved helmet can be supplied if you prefer.
 Our preference is with flip up visor as it’s hot and very likely to rain!
 It’s your choice though, so wear what you are comfortable and confident in.

 - Gloves - we wear light summer gloves (but they don’t offer much protection - your call)